theunfeelingsoul/yiicareup/README.md

 http://localhost/yiicareup/web/index.php?r=office%2Fhome.
 ~~~

 You will be asked to log in.
-The credentaisl are :
+The credentials are :
 ~~~
 - Username : v
 - Password : 123
 ~~~

-You can then naviaget to other pages from there.
+You can then navigate to other pages from there.